top of page

 Adele Oliver

 Singer-songwriter Adele Oliver has a knack for transcribing life into song.
-Raised in the Kimberley, her earthy alt-country sound draws inspiration from the land and artist such as Kasey Chambers & Missy Higgins.
-Capturing hearts with each new performance, Adele Oliver will take you on a journey through love loss & everything in between.
+Raised in the Kimberley, her earthy alt-country sound draws inspiration from the land and artists such as Kasey Chambers & Missy Higgins.
+Capturing hearts with each new performance, Adele Oliver will take you on a journey through love, loss & everything in between.

 Apolline